learnapollo/learnapollo/content/tutorial-react/react-02.md

 ### Building Queries

 The GraphQL server for the Pokedex App is configured so that we can identify trainers by their name.
-To query the information of a trainer, you can use the following query:
+To query the information of a trainer given his name, you can use the following query:

 ```
 query {